Kristina01111000/notesforresume/README.md

 - remove the welcome page from the top menu
 - have to edit top menu in appearance -> editor -> header
 - do i even have links to my sites on there?
-- figure out a better color scheme, its reallly plain right now
+- figure out a better color scheme, its reallly plain right now, do i want the blue i had before? or maybe green? this is a sale site, so it needs to look good